Adenoid and Tonsil Surgery

-WHAT IS ADEOID & TONSIL SURGERY?
+WHAT IS ADENOID & TONSIL SURGERY?

 With so many symptoms it is important to see your family doctor if you are concerned, but recurrent tonsillitis needs attention from a specialist.